-NOTES: As mentioned, the filling mixture varies from recipe to recipe and it is said that every family has its own favorite mix of salumi and cheeses, but Neapolitan salami features in every recipe I’ve seen, as does either provola or caciocavallo, very typical Neapolitan cheeses.
+As mentioned, the filling mixture for this Easter bread varies from recipe to recipe and it is said that every family has its own favorite mix of salumi and cheeses, but Neapolitan salami features in every recipe I’ve seen, as does either provola or caciocavallo, very typical Neapolitan cheeses.
 The doyenne of Neapolitan cooking, Jeanne Caròla Francesconi, calls for ‘svizzero’ (Swiss cheese), provolone, smoke provola, salami and soft cheese wedges (!)
 You can use the cheeses you like most, but they should be semi-hard variety.
 Grated hard cheeses like pecorino can also be used.
 And besides salami, pancetta is a common component in the mix.
 Some folks like to add chopped hard-boiled egg, sometimes omitting the egg topping—in which case you have a tortano rather than a casatiello.
 For this Easter’s casatiello, I used Emmenthal, provolone, salami and pancetta.

 As indicated in the recipe, the ratio of dough to filling also varies wildly from recipe to recipe, from about 2:1 to 1:1, measuring the weigh of the flour to the total weigh of the filling ingredients.
 (Don’t go further than 1:1, however, or the casatiello will fall apart.)
 I like to load my casatiello with lots of filling.
 (The amount of lard used to enrich the dough can also vary widely, from about 50g to the 100g given here.)